hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 Hopefully this explains _why_ a replicated log[^16] [^17], partitions need to have a consistently ordered view, yet how exactly does a log give us these properties? some observations:

 1. a position/offset is a "timestamp" independent of a system clock
-2. reading state from a position is a deterministic process
+2. reading state from this position is a **deterministic** process
-3. order allows us to do binary search!
+3. an offset is **monotonically increasing** -- fun with binary search!

  now we can dig into **what** we need to create tiny kafka: